ibm-cloud-docs/DataTransferService/connect-dts-linux-rhel.md

 Before you begin, retrieve the iSCSI username, password, and storage address for the storage volume that you want to connect from the [{{site.data.keyword.cloud_notm}} console](/login){: external}.

-## Configuring connection in RHEL 9
+## Configuring a connection in RHEL 9
 {: #configure-connection-linux}

 1. Install iSCSI initiator and multipath mapper utilities for Linux&reg;.